sammdu/cheatsheet-generator/README.md

 ## License

-This project is open source.
-Feel free to use, modify, and distribute.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).